 A force acts on a particle as it moves along the positive x-axis. (a) How much work does the force do on the particle as it moves from to (b) Picking a convenient reference point of the potential energy to be zero at find the potential energy for this force.

 A force acts on a particle.
 How much work does the force do on the particle as it moves from to

 Find the force corresponding to the potential energy

-The potential energy function for either one of the two atoms in a diatomic molecule is often approximated by where x is the distance between the atoms. (a) At what distance of seperation does the potential energy have a local minimum (not at (b) What is the force on an atom at this separation? (c) How does the force vary with the separation distance?
+The potential energy function for either one of the two atoms in a diatomic molecule is often approximated by where x is the distance between the atoms. (a) At what distance of separation does the potential energy have a local minimum (not at (b) What is the force on an atom at this separation? (c) How does the force vary with the separation distance?

 A particle of mass moves under the influence of the force If its speed at is what is its speed at